Matt Cain: 2009

 Cain was the Giants' number three starter in 2009.
-He threw six shutout innings and had an RBI single against Mike Pelfrey on May 17 in a 2–0 victory over the Mets.
-In his next start on May 23, he threw a complete game, allowing just one run as San Francisco defeated the Seattle Mariners 5–1.
-On June 4, in the second game of a doubleheader, he threw a five-inning complete game, allowing one run in a 4–1 victory over the Nationals.
-He allowed one run in a complete game against Oakland on June 14, striking out nine as the Giants won 7–1.
+On May 17 at AT&T Park, in a 2–0 win over the New York Mets, Cain threw six shutout innings and hit an RBI line drive single off of starting pitcher Mike Pelfrey into short left-center field, knocking in center fielder Aaron Rowand for the final run to make the score 2–0.
+In his next start on May 23 at Safeco Field, in a 5–1 win over the Seattle Mariners, Cain threw a complete game, allowing just one run.
+On June 4 at Nationals Park, in the second game of a doubleheader, a 4–1 win over the Washington Nationals, Cain threw a five-inning complete game, allowing one run in the rain-shortened game.
+On June 14 at AT&T Park, in a 7–1 win over the Oakland Athletics, he allowed one run in a complete game and struck out nine batters.
 From May 7 through June 14, Cain won seven straight decisions.
 On July 5, Cain was announced as an All-Star for the first time in his young career.
 On Cain's final start before the All-Star Game, he was hit by a line drive right below his elbow and was forced to miss pitching for the NL All-Star Team, although he did still attend and was announced as an All-Star.
-Duke replaced Cain on the NL All-Star team.
-Cain threw a complete game on August 3 against Houston; however, he suffered the loss for the first time in his career when throwing a complete game, allowing four runs in a 4–3 defeat.
-On September 25, Cain was awarded the Willie Mac Award.
+Pittsburgh Pirates starting pitcher Zach Duke replaced Cain on the NL All-Star team.
+On September 25 at AT&T Park, before a home game against the Chicago Cubs, Cain was named the recipient and 2009 Willie Mac Award winner during a pregame ceremony.

 Cain finished the 2009 season with a 14–8 record in 33 starts.
 He had a 2.89 ERA (seventh in the NL), 171 strikeouts, 73 walks, and 217 2/3 innings pitched (seventh).
 He was tied for first in complete games thrown (four) with teammate Tim Lincecum.
 He finished ninth in the league with a .636 winning percentage.
 He finished the season with a career-high in wins and winning percentage.